tbirkandan/SageNP/README.md

 # SageNP: Newman-Penrose calculations for SageMath.

+This work is funded by TUBITAK 1001 Program, Grant Number 123R114.

 The class **SageNP** includes functions for some calculations defined in the Newman-Penrose formalism.
 The code is based on SageManifolds.

 # Coded by: